ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/magnets/Zero-field-controller.md

 - Is the power supply communicating properly?
 You can put the zero field controller into manual mode and manually set setpoints
 - Is the tolerance too tight?
 - If it looks like the readbacks are getting within tolerance but slower than the read timeout, try to update the setpoint readback from hardware immediately after sending a new setpoint in the protocol file.
 If it's still too slow the read timeout can be increased, but beware that very slow readbacks can affect the stability of the system and only use this as a last resort.
-- If the power supply appears to write correctly for a short time, and then one of the kepcos goes into a non-clearable comms error, verify that `REMOTE_ON_SET=NO` is set in the IOC macros for the three relevant kepcos.
-This settings MUST be set for zero-field kepcos.
+- If the power supply appears to write correctly for a short time, and then one of the Kepcos goes into a non-clearable comms error, verify that `REMOTE_ON_SET=NO` is set in the IOC macros for the three relevant Kepcos.
+This settings MUST be set for zero-field Kepcos.

 ### PSU high limit < low limit